GoogleCloudPlatform/podcast/site/content/post/episode-55-managed-infrastructure-with-pawel-and-jerzy/index.md

 - Configuring Your Cloud Provider's Firewalls [docs](http://kubernetes.io/docs/user-guide/services-firewalls/)
 - Using Networks and Firewalls [docs](https://cloud.google.com/compute/docs/networking)

-{{< transcript "FRANCESC: Hi, and welcome to episode number 55 of the weekly \"Google Cloud Platform Podcast.\" I am Francesc Campoy, and I'm here with my colleague Mark Mandel.
+{{< transcript "FRANCESC: Hi, and welcome to episode number 55 of the weekly \"Google Cloud Podcast.\" I am Francesc Campoy, and I'm here with my colleague Mark Mandel.
 Hey, Mark, how are you doing?" >}}
 MARK: I'm good, thanks, Francesc.
 I'm away from you at the moment-- still at home in San Francisco.

 FRANCESC: I know.